rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 ### 4.1.
 Dynamic Range

-The `Device` module **MUST** have a `dynamicRangeProfiles` API that returns the dynamic range profiles, e.g., SDR, HDR, HDR10, etc., that are supported on the device.
+The `Device` module **MUST** have a `dynamicRangeProfiles` API that returns the dynamic range profiles, e.g., HDR, HDR10, etc., that are supported on the device.
 This API **MUST** return an array with one or more of the following values: